 Anne Arundel County Public Library aims to be a center of creativity and innovation in Maryland.
 As part of our strategic plan initiative, Innovate Anne Arundel, we provide tools and opportunities for our customers to learn about and use new and emerging technologies.

 3-D printing services are available at the Annapolis, Glen Burnie, and Odenton Regional Libraries and the Maryland City at Russett Community Library to allow customers to create three-dimensional objects in plastic using a design uploaded from a digital computer file, or scanned from an object.

-- Customers may have objects printed on the 3-D printers at a cost of $0.25 per gram of object weight.
+- Customers may have objects printed on the 3-D printers at a cost of $0.25 per gram of object weight, plus tax.

 - The Library’s 3-D printers may be used only for lawful purposes.